dstinebaugh/pihole-led/README.md

 *wiringPi for the odroid here: https://github.com/hardkernel/wiringPi*

-Comment out the echo line in the loop if you don't want textual updates to the terminal.
+Comment out the echo line 25 in the loop if you don't want textual updates to the terminal.

-I personally just run it in a screen session, but you could probably run this as a cron @reboot job or the likes.
+I have now also included a startup script to launch the pihole-led.sh script on boot.
+Just edit the values in the Setting block and include it's location to your /etc/rc.local file.

+The startup script will launch a new screen session named "blink" so the screen package is also required to be installed.
+(It's in your repos most likely)

 Attribution and more info: http://www.stinebaugh.info/get-led-alerts-for-each-blocked-ad-using-pi-hole/